jamesmacaulay/cljs-promises/README.md

 A ClojureScript library for working with JavaScript promises.

+## Requirements

+Some functions in this library require that you've already got an ES6 Promise implementation present, either natively or through a [polyfill](https://github.com/jakearchibald/es6-promise).
+Other functions only require that you're giving them [Promises/A+](http://promises-aplus.github.io/promises-spec/)-compliant objects.

 ## Overview

 This library leverages the power of core.async to let you write promise code like this: